ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 If you've never read through a oughtworks Radar, I highly recommend

-it as a general primer on what s going on, and also as inspiration for your own team s process.
+it as a general primer on what's going on, and also as inspiration for your own team's process.

 My preferred way to balance the challenge of keeping engineers motivated and a codebase relevant with tool churn is to follow oughtworks